inoculator/SnapshotManager/Readme.md

 This code comes from a very individualistic environment.
 As someone who is working with Powershell on a daily base,
 I wanted to step forward on my private Linux environment, switching from BASH to PWSH.
-Most of the regular maintenance I try to automate using Jenkins, while the infrastructure is based on QEMU as hypervisor.
+Most of the regular maintenance I try to automate using Jenkins, while the infrastructure is based on QEMU / KVM as hypervisor.

 ## requirements

-The scripts are developed under Powershell 7.5.1 on an Ubuntu 22.04 There is no guarantee, they work under different versions of Linux or Powershell.
+The scripts are developed under Powershell 7.5.1 on an Ubuntu 22.04 .
+There is no guarantee, they work under different versions of Linux or Powershell.
 Please test before usage!

 ## Description

-This repo represents a collection of small function to enable snapshot management in QEMU / KVM under Linux using PowerShell.
+This repo represents a collection of small functions to enable snapshot management in QEMU / KVM under Linux using PowerShell.
 The main focus is set to run with Jenkins as a controller to execute the management by
 * reading snapshots
 * creating snapshots